-Clubfoot, also called talipes equinovarus, is a relatively common birth issue, happening in about one in 1,000 births.
+Clubfoot, also called talipes equinovarus, is a relatively common birth defect, happening in about one in 1,000 babies.
 It is more common in boys than girls.
 About half the time, it affects both feet.

-The condition, while complex, is treatable and can have a very functional outcome.
+The condition, while complex, is treatable and most children can go on to have a functional foot.

 Clubfoot can be associated with other conditions or syndromes, such as spina bifida, Ehlers-Danlos syndrome or osteogenesis imperfecta.
-But if a child has no obvious signs or family history of these problems, there’s no reason to be concerned.
+But if a child has no obvious signs or family history, there’s no reason to be concerned.

-Treatment begins in early infancy.
+Clubfoot treatment begins in early infancy.
 If your child with clubfoot has other health issues, the general health and well-being of your child should be addressed first.
-We are not advocates of starting orthopedic clubfoot treatment while your baby is still in the hospital nursery or NICU.
+We are not advocates of starting orthopedic clubfoot treatment while your baby is still in the hospital nursery or neonatal intensive care unit.
 However, therapists, nurses and parents may be encouraged to stretch the feet by hand during this time.
-We do encourage early referral to Norton Children’s Orthopedics of Louisville for treatment to begin.
+We do encourage early referral to Norton Children’s Orthopedics of Louisville, affiliated with the UofL School of Medicine, for treatment to begin.

-Treatment always involves casting of the foot.
+Treatment always involves casting the foot.
 We follow the techniques pioneered by Ignacio Ponseti, M.D.
-The provider does not “break” the foot.
+The foot is not “broken.”
 We gently stretch the foot into the best gently corrected position possible and place it in a cast to hold the position.
 The cast is left in place for a week and replaced after additional stretching.

 At this point, the foot should be completely corrected.
 Taking care of the feet will be important during your child’s entire life.